 Use the cellBarred or cell reservation fields in MIB/SIB

+Using CellBarred in the MIB for preventing legacy UE accessing the NES cell may require using the last spare bit in the MIB for barring NES capable UEs.
+This should be avoided.
+Extending CellReservedForOtherUse or CellReservedForFutureUse in the SIB1 for preventing legacy UEs accessing the NES cell is applicable to both cell selection and reselection.
+Extending InterFreq/IntraFreqExcludedCellList in the SIB1 for preventing legacy UE accessing NES cell is only applicable to cell reselection.
+Extending CellReservedForOtherUse or CellReservedForFutureUse in the SIB1 for preventing legacy UEs accessing the NES cell is sufficient for both cell selection/reselection.

 Editor's note: FFS whether to keep the terminology of “NES cells” and its definition, or change it to“a cell that uses an NES technique”.

-Editor's note: FFS the exact mechanism and the spec impacts.
+.

-The NW should be able to configure NES-capable UEs to prioritize/de-prioritize a specific NES cell or NES cells on a specific frequency.

-Editor's note: FFS whether the existing mechanism for cell prioritization/de-prioritization is sufficient.
+The NW should be able to configure NES-capable UEs to prioritize/down-prioritize a specific NES cell or NES cells on a specific frequency.
+The existing mechanism for cell prioritisation/down-prioritisation is sufficient.